 If keto truly doesn’t work for you, no matter how faithfully or optimally you implement it, don’t do it.
 Ketosis is still a good state to visit, so just be sure to implement some other method of entering ketosis even if you’re not going to restart the keto diet, whether it’s intermittent fasting, intense exercise (with precautions), caloric restriction, or simply not snacking all the time.

 Do make sure you gave it a good three-week try, however, before concluding that “it doesn’t work for me.”
 That’s the minimum amount of time you need to know if it’s a good fit.
-If you didn’t give it three full and earnest weeks, sign up for the Keto Kickoff (opportunity for sign up closes January 6th!), and see what additional guidance and support can do for your process.
+If you didn’t give it three full and earnest weeks, sign up for the January Keto Month and see what additional guidance and support can do for your process.

 Thanks for reading today, everyone.
 Are you restarting keto?
 Trying it for the first time?
 Committing to another deep dive after a successful keto experience before?
 I’d love to hear your stories, questions and tips for all who are taking up keto in the new year.